-However, the positive gains made by programs such as Green Lights and Energy Star have been offset by Americans' choices of cars and driving habits.
-Approximately one third of the greenhouse gases emitted from the United States come from motor vehicles.
-Over the years, new technologies have improved gas mileage so that an average passenger car gets up to 28 miles per gallon.
-However, light trucks, vans, and sport utility vehicles, which average only 20 miles per gallon, have become increasingly popular in recent years.
-The result is that Americans are burning more fuel per mile than just a few years ago.
+However, the positive gains made by programs such as Green Lights and Energy Star were offset by Americans' choices of cars and driving habits.
+In the 1990s and into the early 21st century, approximately one third of the greenhouse gases emitted from the United States came from motor vehicles.
+New technologies improved gas mileage so that an average passenger car got up to 28 miles per gallon.
+However, light trucks, vans, and sport utility vehicles, which averaged only 20 miles per gallon, became increasingly popular.
+The result was that Americans were burning more fuel per mile.

-An additional problem is a change in driving habits.
-Speed limits increased in most states in the last decade, and higher speeds means reducing miles per gallon still further.
+An additional problem was a change in driving habits.
+Speed limits increased in most states, and higher speeds reduce fuel efficiency.
 A van that gets 20 miles per gallon at 55 mph gets only 16 miles per gallon if driven at 65 mph.
 Speeding up to 75 mph means that the driver can go only 13 miles on a gallon of gas.
 And to make matters worse, Americans are driving more than ever before.

 President Clinton's proposed budget for fiscal year 2000 included $264 million to continue a government-sponsored program to develop a family car capable of 80 miles per gallon, which would mean a two-thirds reduction in carbon dioxide emissions.
 Investment in alternative energy sources for these two needs, transportation and energy production, continued to hold importance to later administrations.